StackExchange/stack-blog/README.md

 ### I have an idea for / want to write a post, what should I do?
 1. Go to our [Blog Editorial and Calendar Trello board](https://trello.com/b/WYAPaUEC/blog-editorial-and-calendar) and add any and all of your ideas to the `Ideas/Backlog` column.
-2. In the card, you need to do the following:
+2. In the card, you need to do the following (see [example here](https://trello.com/c/CtdGiI8C/5-how-we-built-our-brand-new-blog)):
  - Add yourself as a member and anyone else you think might be helpful in writing the post
  - Designate a single **author** in the description that is going to be responsible for writing the post
- - You should also put a description of what the post is going to be about
+ - You should also put a **description** of what the post is going to be about
- - Add any relevant tags like `announcement`, `diversity`, or `engineering` onto the card
+ - Add any relevant **tags** like `announcement`, `diversity`, or `engineering` onto the card
 3. As cards get added, Rachel Maleady and Jon Chan will go through all the cards in the `Ideas/Backlog` column, and move anything we want to discuss into the `Being Scheduled This Week` column.
 Sometimes things that *have* to get scheduled (like the regular podcast posts) will get added directly into this column.
 If your card got moved into the `Being Scheduled This Week` column, feel free to join Rachel and Jon in the meeting to chat about your ideas.
 4. Every week during the editorial meeting, Rachel and Jon will move cards from `Being Scheduled This Week` into a `Publishing This Month` or `Publishing Next Month` column.
-Once that's done, you should start [writing your post](https://github.com/StackExchange/blog#2-publishing-a-post) and we're going to ocassionally heckle you about it until it's published :)
+Once that's done, you should start [writing your post](https://github.com/StackExchange/blog#2-publishing-a-post) and we're going to ocassionally heckle you about it until it's published :) If you have trouble figuring out how to do this, feel free to ask Jon or Rachel.
 5. As you write your post, feel free to commit it.
 Jon and Rachel will constantly be looking at what gets added here and nothing will get published publicly until we manually hit the production build, so don't worry too much about making mistakes and stuff.
 As you write and make commits, it automatically builds on an internal dev tier at http://dev.blog.stackexchange.com/, so if you want to see what it looks like before you publish, you can see it there.
 6. Once the deadline arrives, we'll check with you to make sure it's exactly as you like it, then we'll push to production!